serendeepia/playbook/_docs/3_0_research.md

 See the [project structure](/4-2-documentation#project-structure) for the main guidelines.

 After the exploratory analysis we add the future lines of research as issues labeled as `enhancements` in GitHub.
 This way we can assign future experiments and know who is working at what.
-Every time we finish and experiment and we describe the future lines of research we must add these ones as GitHub issues with the label "enhancement" too.
+Every time we finish and experiment and we describe the future lines of research we must add these ones as GitHub issues with the label "enhancements" too.

 ### How to document the experiments